 In addition, we have also written country reports on Israel, Portugal, Spain, Sweden, Switzerland, and the United States, as these countries hold important Holocaust-related archival collections.

 Finally, we have identified and descripted archival institutions that are located in the following countries: Argentina, Australia, Canada, Ireland, Japan, Kyrgyzstan, Liechtenstein, San Marino, Taiwan, the United Kingdom and Uzbekistan.
-However, we have so far not published detailed country report for those countries.
 The ultimate goal is to include a country report on every country which holds Holocaust-related archival collections and to keep the reports up to date in order to create a dynamic, growing resource for the identification of Holocaust-sources.

 All country reports have been authored by EHRI staff, are written in English, and are structured according to a general template that is described in the Introduction to the EHRI Country Reports on Holocaust History and Archives (see https://ehri-project.eu/country-reports).